CENG501-Projects/CENG501-Spring2022/Project_Suleman_Unlu/Readme.md

 ## 1.1.
 Paper summary

 In this paper, to go one step further, three steps are proposed to build polygonal segmentation.
 They are Multitask Segmentation network, vertex generation module and polygon refinement network.
 Basically, in the multitask segmentation network, the pretrained model build pixel-wise segmentation on buildings, then locate the corners that are convex ad concave, for the last step, the model-oriented edges.
 Vertex generation module use the outputs from previous network and transform them into polygon vertices.
-In the last module, polygon refinement network, takes outputs from vertex generation module and the image itself from dataset, and then adjusts the corner coordinates to build the polygonal segmentation
+In the last module, polygon refinement network, takes outputs from vertex generation module and the image itself from dataset, and then adjusts the corner coordinates to refine the polygonal segmentation.

 # 2. The method and my interpretation